tomhazledine/eatenbymonsters/_drafts/styleGuide.md

 Arabic numerals (**0**–**9**) should be written in **bold** (because the small caps font includes old-style/text figures), except when used as tabular data.

+### Misc Grammar rules
+* favour English spelling, using OED as ultimate reference
+* tonne not ton

 ### Overused Phrases:

 * EbM favourites
 * I await their next release with much anticipation
+* If I'm honest